Burrungkuy (Nourlangie) main gallery and shelter walk

 Rock art and lookout

-Along this walk you’ll find the renowned Anbangbang Gallery and Shelter along with the Gunwarddehwardde Lookout.
+Along this walk you’ll find the renowned Anbangbang gallery and shelter along with the Kunwarddewardde lookout.
 The lookout surveys the impressive Arnhem Land escarpment with its sandstone cliffs and expansive savanna woodlands.

-For the traditional custodians of this area art (gunbim) is an expression of cultural identity and connection to country.
+For the traditional Custodians of this area art (kunbim) is an expression of cultural identity and connection to country.
 The act of painting is generally more important than the painting itself so many older paintings are covered by more recent works.

-The main rock art site along this walk is the Anbangbang Gallery and Shelter.
+The main rock art site along this walk is the Anbangbang gallery and shelter.
 Here, and nearby, you’ll find a concentration of numerous artistic styles spanning various time periods that capture an array of subjects.
-See representations of creation beings, such as Namarrgon (lightning man), intriguing depictions of European sailing ships from first contact with white people and x-ray art of animals and fish.
+See representations of creation beings, such as Namarrkon (lightning man), intriguing depictions of European sailing ships from first contact with white people and x-ray art of animals and fish.

-During the dry season ranger-guided tours of Nourlangie explain the geology and archaeology of the area, the way Indigenous people used Anbangbang Shelter and provide insights into the ancient cultural roots and their connection with the land.
+During the dry season seasonal guided activities of Burrungkuy (Nourlangie) explain the geology and archaeology of the area, the way Indigenous people used Anbangbang shelter and provide insights into the ancient cultural roots and their connection with the land.

 There’s many endemic species on this walk and you may encounter the chestnut-quilled rock pigeon or the black wallaroo (barrk).

-On your way up to Gunwarddehwardde Lookout take a moment to listen to the helmeted friar birds or try to spot the elusive spangled drongos while emerald doves and banded fruit-doves dart about the tree canopy.
+On your way up to Kunwarddehwardde lookout take a moment to listen to the helmeted friar birds or try to spot the elusive spangled drongos while emerald doves and banded fruit-doves dart about the tree canopy.